Ridgid or DeWalt?

 Both Ridgid vs Dewalt come with warranties, but Ridgid edges out DeWalt a bit with lifetime warranties that cover most products.
 On top of that, Ridgid also offers lifetime service agreements for most of their items as well.

 DeWalt doesn’t fall short on the warranties, but more so the service agreements.
-To balance this out, DeWalt offers a lengthy 30-day money-back guarantee that isn’t often seen from other brands.
+To balance this out, DeWalt offers a lengthy 30-day money-back guarantee that isn’t often seen from other known power tool brands.
 The winner depends on if you value the service agreement or the return period.

 (Looking for more affordable options?
 You can check how DeWalt compares to Ryobi brand here)

 For comparison sake, we have taken the R86008 from Ridgid and the DCD771 from DeWalt.
 The Ridgid drill is meant for a wide range of applications and has a two-speed transmission control.
 The tool has a high torque and can reach speeds up to 1,650 RPM.

 To ensure user comfort at high speeds, Ridgid includes a rubberized handle for a secure and soft grip to minimize fatigue.

 The DeWalt drill is not as fast as the Ridgid option and comes in at 1,500 RPM.
 It also has a two-speed setting for various applications.
 What’s great about this specific DeWalt model is the 16 clutch settings and the metal ratcheting chuck.

 The winning title for this round goes to the Ridgid drill drivers for all the power it delivers and the 24 clutch settings that make them the right tools for plenty of jobs.

 Table Saw: Ridgid and DeWalt

 Combo Kits: Ridgid and Dewalt